mikevdg/faish/doc/notes/implementation.rst

 A VM Implementation
 =================

 This chapter describes a hypothetical implementation of a Squl VM.
-Code examples in this chapter are in C.

 See http://gulik.pbworks.com/w/page/55126238/Faish%20implementation for the original design notes.
 They will all eventually be moved here.

 The VM design here is a block-based VM.
 The "heap" is divided into 4 kilobyte blocks, which are also stored to disk and sent across a network.
-The choice of 4 kilobytes is to match the same size of a disk block or page in memory.
+The choice of 4 kilobytes is to match the size of a disk block or page in memory.

 The following types of blocks are found in this VM: